Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 The last strategic pathway is to introduce branded generics by establishing itself as an active player in the generic market.
 Two conceptually similar strategic alternatives fall into this category:

-• Developing a low-cost alternative in the form of a wholly-owned subsidiary focusing on generic drugs, which operates separately outside the main organization
+- Developing a low-cost alternative in the form of a wholly-owned subsidiary focusing on generic drugs, which operates separately outside the main organization

-• An offering of a generic through the innovator-company itself.
+- An offering of a generic through the innovator-company itself.

 Safe entry

 The generic manufacturer has to wait for the expiry of exclusivity and patent term to launch the generic version safely.
 Hence, in the safe entry option, once the innovator’s drug hits the market, the launch of a generic drug generally faces two main roadblocks.
-Firstly, are barriers posed by regulatory (non-patent) exclusivities, and secondly, patent and related term extensions of the innovator’s drug, which need to surpass for safer entry of the product.
+Firstly, there are barriers posed by regulatory (non-patent) exclusivities, and secondly, patent and related term extensions of the innovator’s drug, which need to be surpassed for safer entry of the product.

 Regulatory (Non-patent) Exclusivities